-Transitions Abroad, from the very first issue, became the major tool that independent travelers could use to find the timely facts they need—where to go, who to see, where to stay, how to get off the tour bus and go beyond the postcards.
+Transitions Abroad, from the very first issue, became the major tool that independent travelers could use to find ideas and inspiration as well as the timely facts they need—where to go, who to see, where to stay, how to get off the tour bus and go beyond the postcards.

 Transitions Abroad was founded by Dr. Clay Hubbs, editor and publisher of the magazine and former professor and study abroad adviser at Hampshire College, Amherst, Massachusetts.
 Dr. Hubbs was particularly knowledgeable about educational travel options, working, volunteering, and living abroad.
 Clay's many ideas about the future direction of travel, based upon over 50 years of experience of all kinds, contact with thousands of travel writing contributors and editing of their works, a lifetime of reading (travel) literature, and many extended travels and residencies overseas, led to an emphasis on the "golden rule" in travel, living, work, study, or volunteering abroad.

 As a result of the visionary foundation Dr. Clay Hubbs carefully devised, our editorial bent can be labeled "educational travel," "(slow) immersion travel," "cultural travel," "experiential travel," "responsible travel," "conscious travel" or whatever terms you might favor, involving a combination of travel advocacy and actions that seek to benefit locals in their home countries at least as much as the visitor.
 Note: We see this in relativistic terms, as we know of few human beings or cultures historically who live and act as some incarnation of perfection and purity, and so seek to advocate and do the best we can.